Rain is a fact of nature, whether we like it or not. There’s no reason you should let it stop you from going camping.

 When your clothes are all soaking wet, whatever you do, don’t fall into the trap of just throwing them onto a pile in the corner and forgetting about them.
 There’s no way they’ll dry like this, and they’ll only get moldy and stinky, too.
 And will stink out your entire tent.

 What you need to do is to make sure to hang out any wet clothes or gear and let them dry off.
-You can get creative if you didn’t bring an actual clothesline with you (because who would).
+You can get creative if you didn’t bring anything to hang your clothes on.

-If you have a tarp, no doubt you brought plenty of paracord with you that you can make a clothesline.
+If you have a tarp, you may have paracord with you that you can use to make a clothesline.

 If not, then you can sacrifice some of the guy wire from your tent and use that if it’s not all needed.
 If you are under a tarp, or even if you’re not, any fire you have going can help with drying your gear more quickly.